ericholscher/ericholscher.com/site/blog/drafts/code-is-self-documenting.rst

 This is true for a vanishingly small amount of software users.

-Once you start writing quality code comments, you can use a tool like `Sphinx <http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_ to include them in your documentation.
+Once you start writing quality code comments, you can use a tool like Sphinx or Javadoc to include them in your documentation.
-This allows you to include your up-to-date code comments in your tutorial and reference docs.
+This allows you to include your up-to-date code comments in your guides and references.
 Making use of your code comments this way adds incentive to keep them up to date, since they will be shown to your users.